 - 5. In what ways do you feel your gang awareness programs were effective?

-Principals now collaborate with School Police Team/SROs on identifying emerging gang activities within schools. - 6.
+Principals now collaborate with the School Police Team/SROs on identifying emerging gang activities within schools.
+Students who are involved with gangs generally keep their gang-related activities and affiliation out of school, based on principal reports.
+We distribute gang awareness brochures to counseling offices and they are in the waiting room at the Superintendent's suspension hearing office. - 6.
 How were/are administrators and teachers trained to implement your gang policy/regulations?

-Originally, the Harford County Sheriff's Office provided a presentation to school administrator.
+Originally, the Harford County Sheriff's Office provided a presentation to school administrators.
 That information is available on the Sheriff's office website link.
+SROs now keep administrators informed of emerging gang activities and incidents that occur in the community that may impact their school.
+All staff are able to access the policy on the school system's website.